- Download our Moving to Boston Guide (PDF)

 Living in Boston as an expat

-Boston is one of America's oldest cities and has retained the colonial roots of its British founders.
-Cafés, museums, bookshops and pubs line the walkable and quaint city neighbourhoods, and there's a lot to see and do in Boston.
+Boston is one of America’s oldest cities and has retained the colonial roots of its British founders.
+The city has retained the architectural legacy of its British founders, with Federal-style rowhouses and Georgian facades lining neighbourhoods like Beacon Hill.
+Cafés, galleries, bookshops and traditional pubs dot the walkable streets, and there’s a lot to see and do in Boston.
+Boston ranks among the most walkable cities in America, third only to New York and San Francisco.

-The lifestyle in Boston is relaxed but offers a trendy vibe, and newcomers have plenty to keep them busy.
-In Boston, one can sample food from across the world or indulge in traditional Bostonian cuisine, which centres on seafood.
-Those looking for a night out on the town will discover that nightlife in Boston is made up of cosy bars and exciting live music venues.
+The lifestyle in Boston is relaxed, and you’ll have plenty to keep you busy.
+You’ll find international cuisines rubbing shoulders with traditional Bostonian fare that centres on seafood.
+If you’re looking for a night out on the town, you’ll discover that nightlife here runs to cosy bars and live music venues rather than big clubs.

 Cost of living in Boston